Email Marketing Checklist: 13 Elements Ensuring Success in Your Campaigns

 - Make sure you have permission to contact the people on your list.
 This means that they must have agreed to receive communications from you.

 - Keep the list clean and up to date.
-Delete any invalid or inactive email addresses on a regular basis.
+Use an email lookup tool to identify and Delete any invalid or inactive email addresses on a regular basis.

 - Organize your list into different segments to be able to send more specific messages.